RandyCantrell.com

 There's extraordinary power in our willingness to discipline ourselves.
 To resist behaving foolishly.
 To resist satisfying our every selfish desire.

-Somebody shared that picture with me.
+Somebody shared this picture listing 2021 goals with me.
 I've seen this idea before, but the illustration is good.
 True, too.

-Some things are easy to surrender to, but the end results are hard.
+Some things are easy to surrender to, but the results are hard.
 Very hard.

 Selfishness is easy.
 Giving in to our every desire is easy.
 Bitterness is easy.
 Hatred, too.